-To understand the unique requirements and goals of the Aya participants, we conducted gender needs assessments which significantly shaped the content of our training curriculum.
-The customized curriculum more effectively addressed gaps in both hard and soft skills, resulting in more relevant and impactful business outcomes.

-Solopreneurs found business basics important, especially the modules, where they learned to set clear business goals, manage personal and business finances, attract customers and sell more effectively.
-The needs assessment also revealed a demand for soft skills that would help balance household and business responsibilities, while enhancing household communication.

-The video format was interesting because the demonstration stuck with me until now

-Micro-Entrepreneur South Sudan

 For Agri Micro-Entrepreneurs, we offered modules that delved more into advanced aspects of business management, such as strategies for growth, market expansion, bookkeeping, and practical pitching sessions.
 Alongside these more advanced business modules, we introduced an inspirational element where accomplished businesswomen were invited to share their journeys, shedding light on both their successes, and the challenges they overcame.
 Some participants reported that they changed their business models after receiving the training.
 The advanced modules helped women to enhance their business models, better preparing them for the scalability they aspired to achieve.
 Agri Business Leaders indicated they could benefit from targeted training, coaching, and support to help stabilize the business or further expand into international markets.
 This includes but is not limited to guidance on export regulations, and global networking opportunities to increase visbility of large buyers, enabling them to tap into new customer bases and diversify their market presence.
 Additionally, some women expressed that advanced support, such as ISO certification assistance, contract farming management and building an executive team, will help facilitate their stability and competitiveness on the global stage.
 This however doesn't mean that such targeted modules are standard practice in women's entrepreneurship training.
 Sometimes donor-funded projects do not consider the substantial differences in the business profiles of women and fail to provide them with adequate support.

-The Agri Business Leaders from Kenya for example found some of the more basic business modules they are trained on in other development programs "insulting" - considering their level of education and business background.3

-One-size does not fit all, tailor your approach

-For Agri Solopreneurs, tailor training content by emphasizing introductory business and soft skills modules.
+The Agri Business Leaders from Kenya for example found some of the more basic business modules they are trained on in other development programs "insulting" - considering their level of education and business background.
+What you can do (better) One-size does not fit all, tailor your approach For Agri Solopreneurs, tailor training content by emphasizing introductory business and soft skills modules.
 These training materials could cover the fundamental and foundational aspects of starting and running a business along with engaging visuals to enhance participant engagement and help them remember the modules better.
 Using videos and visuals are especially important in case entrepreneurs have low literacy rates.
-All materials should be provided in the local language of the geography by trainers who speak the language fluently.

-For Agri Micro-Entrepreneurs, go beyond the basics.
+All materials should be provided in the local language of the geography by trainers who speak the language fluently. • For Agri Micro-Entrepreneurs, go beyond the basics.
 Offer training content that dives into more advanced business concepts and strategies, focused on growing the business over time.

 This content needs to be designed to provide these business women with a deeper understanding of business operations, growth strategies, and market expansion.
 Foster knowledge exchange and connections within the group, emphasizing networking and partnership building.
 For Agri Micro-Entrepreneurs in particular, this approach will help them to take their ventures to the next level.

-For Agri Business Leaders,

-consider more advanced

-leadership and executive

-mentoring programs - designed

-to meet the unique needs of

-this group.
-Connecting them

-with accomplished mentors,

-who have experience in scaling

-businesses, international

-expansion, and leadership at

-a higher level.
-Enabling these

-participants to further refine

-their strategies and leader ship skills
+For Agri Business Leaders, consider more advanced leadership and executive mentoring programs - designed to meet the unique needs of this group.
+Connecting them with accomplished mentors, who have experience in scaling businesses, international expansion, and leadership at a higher level.
+Enabling these participants to further refine their strategies and leadership skills Centralize her definition of success